boucadair/simple-ipfix-fixes/draft-boucla-opsawg-ipfix-fixes.md

 #### OLD

 Description:

-      :TCP options in packets of this Flow.
+      : TCP options in packets of this Flow.
 The information is encoded in a set of bit fields.
 For each TCP option, there is a bit in this set.
 The bit is set to 1 if any observed packet of this Flow contains the corresponding TCP option.
 Otherwise, if no observed